In this mega web-article:

 As mentioned, the Naturalisation Process applies if an applicant is unable to base his/her application on a registered Greek parent.
 Or if the parent acquired citizenship via Article 14 of the Code of Greek Citizenship.

-As an alternative, the citizenship application can be based on an ancestor’s Greek background (“Greekness”).
-This is the case if your registered Greek grandparent’s municipal registration documents are unlocatable.
+As an alternative, the citizenship application can be based on an ancestor’s Greek background (“Greekness”), although this can be a difficult type of application to get across the line.
+This is type of case applies if your registered Greek grandparent’s municipal registration documents are unlocatable.
 Or the ancestor was never a Greek citizen, but was Greek beyond a doubt.

 Basing your application on an ancestor beyond a parent is necessary when the Greek parent has passed away before becoming a registered Greek citizen.
 Also, in the event that the parent doesn’t wish to become a Greek citizen.